Our Tips On Layering Rugs & How To Do It

 Tips On Styling Layered Rugs

 - Be creative with placement!
-Don’t think you have to just place in the middle of a room on one on top of the other, making them uneven can add that extra special touch of creativity for your interior.
+Don’t think you have to just place in the middle of a room on one on top of the other.
+As making them uneven can add that extra special touch of creativity for your interior.

 - Be careful when it comes to high-pile rugs underneath, they can look a bit like they’re eating the top rug.
 You want it to have more of a stacked look – opt for flatweave or natural fibre rugs or a standard pile can also work.